lukacu/pixelpipes/docs/source/tutorials/graph.rst

 =========================

 A graph can be constructed by leveraging Python concepts like context and operator overloading (it can also be created manually by adding every node to a graph, but this is a much less readable approach).
 Lets start by extending the initial example of sampling numbers from a list.
-We can insert a list of lists
+We can insert a list of lists, sample one of them then sample two elements from it and sum them together.

 .. note::